-Now, the MMUN Staff and Bureau will pre set each Committee’s Agenda (the order of the discussion of topics) and the Speaking Time.
+Now, the MMUN Staff and Bureau will pre set each Committee’s Agenda (the order of the discussion of topics) and the Speaking Time will be set to 1 minute.
 Delegates are invited to send in their request to be added to the Speakers List when they submit their position papers.
 In this way, the committee opens with the set Agenda, Speaking time and Speakers List.
 Delegates can always be added to the Speakers List by sending a note to the Bureau.
 The adoption of the Agenda is the first order of business when the committee opens.

 The Right of Reply is used at UN conferences.
 The Right is used to respond to another delegate’s speech.
 Delegates have a single opportunity to make a formal speech on any of the agenda items.
 However they can request a Right of Reply from the Chair by sending a note to the Chair.
 If the Chair grants the request, the Delegate is allotted time to speak at the end of the Speakers List.

 At previous MMUN Conferences, the debate has been fluid, alternating between speakers list, unmoderated caucus, and moderated caucus using motions to move among these components.
 However, at the UN and now at MMUN, the delegates work is often exempt from the Rules of Procedure (ROP).
 “Formal Meetings” (formerly the speakers list) are guided by ROP.
 After the Formal Meetings, the delegates have “informal consultations” that do not follow any ROP — these meetings replace the moderated caucus.